+Greenhouse gasThe seven gases covered by the United Nations Framework Convention on Climate Change (UNFCCC)-carbon dioxide (CO_2), methane (CH_4), nitrous oxide (N_2O), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), sulphur hexafluoride (SF_6), and nitrogen trifluoride (NF_3).

+Greenhouse Gas (GHG) Protocol Comprehensive global standardized frameworks to measure and manage greenhouse gas (GHG) emissions from private and public sector operations, value chains, and mitigation actions.
+The GHG Protocol supplies the world's most widely used greenhouse gas accounting standards.
+The Corporate Accounting and Reporting Standard provides the accounting platform for virtually every corporate GHG reporting program in the world.

-provides the accounting platform for virtually every corporate GHG reporting program in the world.
-Greenhouse gas (GHG) GHG accounting techniques that include two primary approaches accounting to tracking GHG emissions resulting from a company's operations: corporate accounting through an annual GHG inventory, which involves financed emissions as part of the accounting; and project accounting through estimating net emission reductions or increases from individual projects or activities relative to a baseline scenario.
+Greenhouse gas (GHG) accounting Greenhouse gas accounting techniques that include two primary approaches to tracking GHG emissions resulting from a company's operations: corporate accounting through an annual GHG inventory, which involves financed emissions as part of the accounting; and project accounting through estimating net emission reductions or increases from individual projects or activities relative to a baseline scenario.

 Green financing Financial flows (such as lending, equity positions, or underwriting and advisory services) associated with zero- or low-carbon assets or activities.
-This term is often used to reflect non-climatespecific "green" activities as well, such as "green" bonds, which can support climate- relevant activities or water, conservation, and other related activities.
+This term is often used to reflect non-climate-specific "green" activities as well, such as "green" bonds, which can support climate-relevant activities or water, conservation, and other related activities.

 Grey financing Financial flows toward activities and technologies that contribute significantly to GHG emissions.

+Indirect emissions

+Investment

-Hedge fund This refers to a pooled alternative investment fund often characterized by its more complex investment strategies that generally can only be marketed to accredited investors (with a high net worth).
-Indirect emissions Emissions that are a consequence of the activities of the reporting entity but occur at sources owned or controlled by another entity.
-Investment The term investment is broadly defined as "putting money into activities or organizations with the expectation of making a profit."
+Emissions that are a consequence of the activities of the reporting entity but occur at sources owned or controlled by another entity.

+The term investment is broadly defined as "putting money into activities or organizations with the expectation of making a profit."
 Most forms of investment involve some form of risk taking, such as investment in equities, debt, property, projects, and even fixed interest securities, which are subject to inflation risk, among other risks.

-Listed equity This asset class includes all investments in equity securities (regardless of how they are traded) that are issued by listed companies (i.e., those that have equity listed and traded on a stock exchange, including financial institutions).
+Listed equity andThis asset class includes all corporate bonds without known use ofbondsproceeds and all listed equity on the balance sheet and/or actively managed by the financial institution.

+- MortgageOn-balance sheet loans used to purchase residential property, including multifamily properties with no limit on the number of units.
+This definition implies that the property is used for residential purposes. - Motor vehicle loan On-balance sheet loans that are used to finance one or several motor vehicles.

+Non listed corporateFinance provided to companies that is not traded on a market such as business loans or commercial real estate.

-Mortgage Loans used to purchase residential property, including multifamily properties with no limit on the number of units.
-This definition implies that the property is used for residential purposes.
-Motor vehicle loan Loans that are used to finance one or several motor vehicles.
-Paris Agreement The Paris Agreement, adopted within the United Nations Framework Convention on Climate Change (UNFCCC) in December 2015, commits all participating countries to limit global temperature rise to well-below 2°C (WB2C) above preindustrial levels and pursue efforts to limit warming to 1.5°C, to adapt to changes already occurring, and to regularly increase efforts over time.
-Private credit/debt This refers to all loans to private companies (i.e., those that do not have equity listed and traded on a stock exchange, including financial institutions) as well as investments in debt securities without known use of proceeds (regardless of how they are traded) that are issued by private companies.
-Private equity This asset class includes all investments in equity securities (regardless of how they are traded) that are issued by private companies (i.e., those that do not have equity listed and traded on a stock exchange, including financial institutions).
-Project finance Loan or equity (private) with known use of proceeds that are designated for a clearly defined activity or set of activities (rather than to a company for general purposes), such as the construction of a gas-fired power plant, a wind or solar project, or energy efficiency projects.
-Scenario analysis A process of analyzing future events by considering alternative possible outcomes.
-Science-based reduction targets Targets adopted by companies to reduce greenhouse gas emissions are considered "science-based" if they are in line with what the latest climate science says is necessary to meet the goals of the Paris Agreement-to limit global warming to well- below 2°C above preindustrial levels and pursue efforts to limit warming to 1.5°C.
+- Paris Agreement The Paris Agreement, adopted within the United Nations Framework Convention on Climate Change (UNFCCC) in December 2015, commits all participating countries to limit global temperature rise to well-below 2°C above preindustrial levels and pursue efforts to limit warming to 1.5°C, to adapt to changes already occurring, and to regularly increase efforts over time. - Project finance On-balance sheet loan or equity (private) with known use of proceeds that are designated for a clearly defined activity or set of activities, such as the construction of a gas-fired power plant, a wind or solar project, or energy efficiency projects. - Scenario analysis A process of analyzing future events by considering alternative possible outcomes.

+efforts to limit warming to 1.5°C.

+Science-based reduction targetsTargets adopted by companies to reduce GHG emissions are considered "science-based" if they are in line with what the latest climate science says is necessary to meet the goals of the Paris Agreement-to limit global warming to well-below 2°C above preindustrial levels and pursue